-With access groups, you can control which users or groups in your organization can:
+With access groups, you can control which

 - View specific assets and related vulnerabilities in aggregated scan result views (dashboards in the new interface and workbenches in classic interface).

 - Run scans against specific targets and view individual scan results for the targets.